keerthikrish10/AI-and-NLP--POWERED-TRAVEL-ITENARY-APP-using-GEMINI-API-and-MBART-Transformer/README.md

 # AI-POWERED-TRAVEL-ITENARY-APP-using-GEMINI-API-integration-with-python-GRADIO
-Tourist Planner: Your AI-powered Travel Itinerary Generator This Streamlit web application leverages the power of Artificial Intelligence to create personalized travel itineraries for your dream destinations.
+Tourist Planner: Your AI-powered Travel Itinerary Generator This GRADIO or  Streamlit web application leverages the power of Artificial Intelligence to create personalized travel itineraries for your dream destinations.

 Key Features: